CASE-E: A second generation EVA-foam kids' iPad case

 The feature of the case clasping onto itself to provide a stand was also made, and tested with other coworkers to see if it was intuitive enough to figure out its functionality and purpose.

-There was a change in the arm material as well--while initially going with bungee cords, EVA molded arms would cost less, so the challenge then was to integrate it with the body and provide all the same features the bungee arms had.
+There was a change in the arm material halfway through this process.
+While initially going with bungee cords, the impresssion parents had of them was that they were a potential choking hazard.
+In addition, EVA molded arms would cost less, so the challenge then was to integrate it with the body and provide all the same features the bungee arms had.

-The hands were changed up as well from the initial prototype.
-This was helped along by syncing up with the factory in China providing molded EVA prototypes.
+The changes made to the arms were helped along by syncing up with the factory in China providing molded EVA prototypes.

 After that, a brainstorm was put together for the name of the product: CASE-E, standing for "Clasping And Standing Entity--EVA".